-This post has been a long time in the coming.
+This post about the fairy faith been a long time in the coming.
 I can only apologise for that, I have been busy researching for a new book that explores these issues in more detail.
 I was asked to discuss the idea of the Sidhe or Síth in Scottish culture.
 During research for the upcoming publication many ideas have come forward.
 Some of these ideas I spoke about last year at the Scottish Radical Herbal Gathering.
 This post develops those ideas found in the post Dead to Deity.
 It’s also a think piece.
 It presents a different narrative to what i see written about.
 In the most part, it’s an online research diary entry.
 A place for me lay out new ideas and engage with others in debate.

 I am very interested where ideas come from.
 I have thought a lot about how neopagan, wiccan, druidic and traditional witchcraft ideas developed.
 Nothing is free of its history.
 The modern witchcraft and pagan movement developed from British culture thick with certain ideas that mar it.
 More orthodox western religious ideas suffuse this lens.
 Ideas overlay it that were born of a certain time.
 Which in turn created a certain mindset.
 I explore this criticism from within the epistemological approach of social constructionism.
 That’s fancy words to say we are a product of an evolving culture which impacts on us at every turn.
 To quote Emma Restall Orr “[culture] tells everyone exactly what to think, what to feel, how to behave”.